OceanOutcomes/ocean-outcomes/news/_posts/2021-04-01-songlin-wang-2021-pew-fellowship-award.md

 ---
 ###QMCS President and Ocean Outcomes Strategic Advisor selected as recipient of 2021 Pew fellowship

-Wang Songlin, a core partner of Ocean Outcomes and founder and president of the Qingdao Marine Conservation Society, has been selected by The Pew Charitable Trusts as a recipient of the 2021 <a href="https://www.pewtrusts.org/en/projects/marine-fellows" target="_blank">Pew fellowship in marine conservation</a>.
+Songlin Wang, a core partner of Ocean Outcomes and founder and president of the Qingdao Marine Conservation Society, has been selected by The Pew Charitable Trusts as a recipient of the 2021 <a href="https://www.pewtrusts.org/en/projects/marine-fellows" target="_blank">Pew fellowship in marine conservation</a>.
 Ocean Outcomes will support Songlin in the fellowship as the grant host.

 As one of nine international conservation researchers awarded the fellowship this year, Songlin will receive $150,000 over the next three years to support the effective conservation and management of the Bohai Bay Eelgrass Bed, China’s largest eelgrass habitat.